ToxicityOfOurCity/yt-transformer/README.md

 ![Queue Panel](./imagess/queuee.png)

-This is how the queue appears while downloading videos (one is mp3 other is mp4).
+This is how the queue appears while downloading videos.

 ---